-General Information
+Genera al Information

-- 1. What is a complaint under ESSA?
+1. What is a complaint under ESSA?

-- 2. Who may file a complaint?
+2. Who may file a complaint?

-- 3. How can a complaint be filed?
+3. How can a complaint be filed?

-Complaints filed with LEA
+Complaints filed with LEA Complaints filed with the Department

-- 4. How will a complaint filed with the LEA be investigated? - 5.
-What happens if a complaint is not resolved at the local level (LEA)?
+4. How will a complaint filed with the LEA 6.
+How can a complaint be filed with the

-Complaints filed with the Department
+be investigated?
+Department?

-- 6. How can a complaint be filed with the Department? - 7.
-How will a complaint be filed with the Department be investigated? - 8.
-How are complaints related to equitable services to private school children handled differently?
+5. What happens if a complaint is not 7.
+How will a complaint filed with the

-Appeals
+resolved at the local level (LEA)?
+Department be investigated?

+8. How are complaints related to equitable Э

+services to private school children

+handled differently?

+Appea ls

-- 9. How will appeals to the Department be investigated? - 10.
-What happens if the complaint is not resolved at the state level (the Department)?
+9 .
+How will appeals to the Department be inv estigated?

+10. What happens if the complaint is not resolved at the state level (the Department)?